 It’s likely we’ll see this architecture as part of the Data Strategy’s proposed Integrated Data Platform.
 This is partly for practical reasons but partly for what The Centre for Data Ethics and Innovation might call ‘necessary friction’ in data sharing to limit the powers of the state, account for different contexts of data collection, and minimise the blast radius for data breaches.
 John could also have mentioned the work being done in the Microsoft AI Labs on topics such as Differential Privacy and Homomorphic Encryption.

-Knowledge of the data landscape
+Pan-government data landscape

 Data cannot be shared if people are unaware of its existence.
 Our survey showed this was one of the areas with greater data maturity – almost 70% of respondents said their department had a firm plan being delivered.
 However, catalogues can be missing, not standardised, discoverable or maintained.
 It’s no wonder we had around 20 ideas suggesting something better as part of the Civil Service Data Challenge.
 The National Data Strategy contains a commitment to cataloguing – especially key datasets – but keeping these catalogues up to date (ideally automatically with data ‘crawlers’) is crucial.
 We also need not just data standards but metadata standards.

 Poor data quality is tolerated but the extent of the problem is underestimated – until a scandal like Windrush (where the Home Office took decisive action on what turned out to be poor quality data).
 Poor data quality can arise because secondary purposes for data are either not understood or not considered when data is collected.
 This creates an imbalance similar to the funding issue: data quality is not a free good, but the publisher must invest to create a level of quality that is not always necessary for the primary purpose.